CyVerse-learning-materials/foss-2020/github_action/eht.rst

 **Setup GitHub Action**
 -----------------------

-Go to your web browser and make sure that your own pipeline repository is updated.
+Go back to your web browser and make sure that your own pipeline repository is updated.
 Click the "Actions" tab.
-Because you haven't not set up any GitHub Action, GitHub present you many examples.
+Because you have not set up any GitHub Action, GitHub presents you many examples.
 Let's click on "Workflow for Python, Maven, Docker and more ..." at the bottom of the page and look for the "Docker image" example.
 Click "Set up this workflow" as a starting point.

-GitHub now present you an online text editor that describe an Action Workflow.
+GitHub now presents you an online text editor that describes an Action Workflow.
 Let's just click "Start commit" to turn this into a Git commit.